 How do I measure the slope or pitch of my roof?

 To measure the slope or pitch of your roof, find its rise and divide that by half the roof’s span.
-You don’t need to calculate roof slope to measure for shingles, but you may need it for other reasons.
+You don’t need to calculate the roof slope to measure for shingles, but you may need it for other reasons.

 Should I measure the roof from the inside or the outside?